veebch/twirly/README.md

 ## Assembly

-- Print the case. mount the Pico and DRV8825 to the prototype board, as well as the two capacitors.
+- Print the case.
+Mount the Pico and DRV8825 to the prototype board, as well as the two capacitors which you place across both power rails of the board (see photo below)
-- Adjust the Step-Down converter so that it outputs 5V
+- Adjust the Step-Down converter so that it outputs 5V and solder it to the 5V rail on the prototype board, this is used to power the pico and logic on the DRV8825.
+- Solder the output of the PD trigger (20V) the the other rail.
+This will be used to power the motor.

 ### Wiring